microsoft/TypeScript/doc/spec.md

 }
 ```

-the ‘obj’ parameter has type string in the right operand of the && operator.
+the 'obj' parameter has type string in the right operand of the && operator.

 In the example